-What is in this leaflet
+What is in this leaflet:

-- What medicinal oxygen is and what it is used for - What you need to know before you use medicinal oxygen - 3.
-How to use medicinal oxygen - 4.
-Possible side effects - 5.
-How to store medicinal oxygen - 6.
-Contents of the pack and other information
+- What medicinal oxygen is and what it is used for

+- What you need to know before you use medicinal oxygen

+- medicinal oxygen

+3. How to use medicinal oxygen

+- 4. Possible side effects

+- 5. How to store medicinal oxygen

+- 6. Contents of the pack and other information

-The full name of this medicine is Liquid Medical Oxygen 100% Medicinal gas, cryogenic, and Liquid Medical Oxygen 100% medicinal gas, cryogenic.
+The full name of this medicine is Liquid Medical Oxygen 100 % Medicinal gas, cryogenic.
 For ease of reference it will be referred to as medicinal oxygen throughout the leaflet.